Figma provisioning and deprovisioning

 Access request issues

-Every approved paid Figma seat must have a corresponding access request issue with budget approval.
-Seat upgrades can only happen with Okta access through Google groups and not by using the Figma admin or Figma’s sharing tools.
+Every approved paid Figma seat must have a corresponding Lumos access request with budget approval.
+Seat upgrades can only happen with Okta access through Lumos and not by using the Figma admin or Figma’s sharing tools.

-Provisioners need to be pinged in the access request issue to grant access.
+Provisioners are automatically pinged when a Lumos access request is opened.
 As a provisioner, ensure:

-• A Viewer-restricted role is often enough when a team member only needs to view and comment on files to collaborate.
-All team members start with a Viewer-restricted role, so no action may be needed.
+- A View seat is often enough when a team member only needs to view and comment on files to collaborate.
+All team members start with a View role, so no action may be needed.

-• The difference between a Design and FigJam seat can be confusing at first.
+- The difference between a Full and Collab seat can be confusing at first.
 Ensure the team member knows which seat they need in order to perform their role.

 Quarterly audits